Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS

-Without dismissing UDP's usefulness, we believe the factors above suggest that TCP will remain a popular substrate, even for latency-sensitive applications that can benefit from out-of-order delivery, and that a deployable and backward-compatible workaround to TCP's latency tax can significantly benefit such applications.
+Without dismissing UDP's usefulness as a truly ``least-common-denominator'' substrate, we believe the factors above suggest that TCP will also remain a popular substrate--- even for latency-sensitive applications that can benefit from out-of-order delivery--- and that a deployable, backward-compatible workaround to TCP's latency tax can significantly benefit such applications.

 \com{

 \xxx{old version below, figure out what to do with it...}